LonelyIsle/cosc-3380-spring-2025-backend/README.md

 - When deploying, ```--env=[name]``` option can be omitted, allowing the server to use environment variables set by the user.
 - Note that even when using the ```--env=[name]``` option, the server will prioritize environment variables set by the user and ignore ```[name].env``` file.
 #### How To Run (Windows)
 - Similar to Linux/MacOS.
-However, to start the server, run below commands one by one in Command Prompt (PowerShell not tested) from the same directory as /app.js:
+However, to start the server, run below commands one by one in **Command Prompt** from the **same directory as /app.js**:
     ```
     SET DB_HOST=127.0.0.1
     SET DB_PORT=3306